 Kalamazoo College is passionate about taking care of the individuals that make up our greater community.
 We are diligently working to implement campus wide programming to educate our community on the history, persistence and prevention of sexual violence.
 Bystander intervention is just one prevention strategy used to prevent violence on campus and we acknowledge that the program does not address root causes of violence.
 We see this piece of prevention as a practical skill-building movement that helps put theory into practice, which is often the most difficult part of preventing violence.

-Bystander Intervention completely supports all programming efforts that seek to address central elements of power-based personal violence.
+Bystander Intervention completely supports all programming efforts that seek to address central elements of sexual and intimate partner violence.
 We work in collaboration with Kalamazoo College’s Title IX Coordinator to ensure that all community members have support.

 - On college campuses, 1 in 5 women will experience sexual assault.